Eduhuu/taller-master-ugr/OUTCOME_TEMPLATE.md

 ## ✅ Completion Checklist

 Before submitting, ensure you have:
-- [ ] Completed all exercises for your chosen level
+- [ ] Completed the exercise for your chosen level (including all parts)
 - [ ] Documented all commands used with their outputs
 - [ ] Described challenges and how you resolved them
 - [ ] Provided a thoughtful reflection on your learning